Why your AK47 £5 note isn’t worth £80,000 and other myths about the polymer banknote

 And the upside down fiver?

-There have been countless stories and accounts of new plastic banknotes fetching eye-watering sums of money at auction over the recent weeks but one eBay seller took things a step further when he listed his ‘upside down’ banknote.
+There were countless stories and accounts of plastic banknotes fetching eye-watering sums of money after the launch, but one eBay seller took things a step further when he listed his ‘upside down’ banknote.

 Although the seller stated in the description that the listing was a joke, he still received lots of serious questions about the note.

 Do look out for these £5 notes worth more than £20,000 in circulation!
-If you come across a fiver with a micro-engraved portrait on Jane Austen on, whatever you do, do NOT spend it.
+If you come across a fiver with a micro-engraved portrait of either Jane Austen or Harry Kane, whatever you do, do NOT spend it.

-Four special £5 notes, engraved with a tiny portrait of author Jane Austen have been put into circulation and could be worth more than £20,000.
-In fact, Graham Short’s work has an insurance valuation of £50,000 so these £5 notes will give you an extra £49,995 of value if you find one – one note has already been found at a cafe in South Wales.
+Micro-engraver Graham Short has created special £5 notes, engraved with tiny portraits.
+The first set features author Jane Austen and more recently notes featuring Harry Kane have been put into circulation and could be worth more than £20,000.
+In fact, Graham Short’s work has an insurance valuation of £50,000 so these £5 notes will give you an extra £49,995 of value if you find one…

 Serious Collectors: What to look for…

 Collecting banknotes is a serious hobby that many thousands of people all over the world enjoy.